 What interactive tutorials are available for Peer Reviews?

-There are different interactive tutorials available for each Peer Reviews unit.
+We offer several different interactive tutorials for specific Peer Reviews criteria:

 Where can I find interactive tutorials for Peer Reviews?

 In addition to using the links above, you can find links to interactive tutorials in two places within the Peer Reviews assignment:

 1. When Creating a Peer Reviews Assignment

 After writing a prompt and choosing the essay component, you can select your rating and grading criteria.
 Available tutorials will be linked below:

 When a Peer Reviews Assignment Is in Progress